nugehood/nuge-website_1/content/blogs/030_Post.md

 <p>
 A man with a great deal of honesty will fly as high as the sky;
 <br>
-shine as bright as the sun
+shine as bright as the sun;
 <br>
 sink as deep as the void;
 <br>